 Poultry Show Abbreviations Pocket Guide - New to showing and get baffled by all the abbreviations?
 Print this pocket guide out and use it for easy reference.

 Are you ready for some coop-changing magic?
 If you would like to have access to all these files, they are available for your use!
 The price is just $9.99 (for access to all of them).
+The .doc files will allow you to personalize each file to perfectly fit your needs since record keeping is certainly not the same from flock to flock.
 Get started on your record keeping journey today!

 What can we help you find?
 Search the website:

-Note: Did you subscribe but haven't been receiving a newsletter in your inbox?
+Note: Did you subscribe but did not receive a newsletter in your inbox?
 Search your Spam or Promotions Tab so you don't miss a single issue!